Peter Ladefoged: Career

 Ladefoged was involved with the phonetics laboratory at UCLA, which he established in 1962.
 He also was interested in listening to and describing every sound used in spoken human language, which he estimated at 900 consonants and 200 vowels.
 This research formed the basis of much of The Sounds of the World's Languages.
 In 1966 Ladefoged moved from the UCLA English Department to join the newly established Linguistics Department.

 While at UCLA, Ladefoged was hired as a consultant on the movie My Fair Lady.
-He wrote the transcriptions that can be seen in Professor Higgins's notebook, and his voice was used in the scenes where Higgins describes vowel pronunciation.
+He wrote the transcriptions that can be seen in Professor Higgins's notebook (based on the Visible Speech system), and his voice was used in the scenes where Higgins describes vowel pronunciation.

 Ladefoged was also a member of the International Phonetic Association for a long time, and was President of the Association from 1986 to 1991.
 He was deeply involved in maintaining its International Phonetic Alphabet, and was the principal mover of the 1989 International Phonetic Association Kiel Convention.
 He was also editor of the Journal of the International Phonetic Association.
 Ladefoged served on the board of directors of the Endangered Language Fund since its inception.

 In 1992, Ladefoged appeared on the Bill Bixby-hosted TV special The Elvis Conspiracy to give his professional opinion that 1980s recordings purported to be the voice of Elvis Presley were not authentic.

 Ladefoged was a founding member of the Association for Laboratory Phonology.